Martin Luther King Jr. Memorial: Opening, dedication, and administration

 The memorial opened to visitors before its planned dedication, with visiting hours on August 22–25, 2011.
 The official dedication was initially scheduled to have taken place at 11 am Sunday August 28.
 The dedication was to follow a pre-dedication concert at 10 am.
 A post-dedication concert was scheduled for 2 pm.
 However, on August 25, the event's organizers postponed most Saturday and Sunday activities because of safety concerns related to Hurricane Irene, which was expected to impact the Washington area during the weekend.
 The organizers subsequently rescheduled the dedication to October 16, 2011, the 16th anniversary of the 1995 Million Man March on the National Mall.

 Before the event's postponement, President Barack Obama was expected to deliver remarks at the dedication ceremony.
 Aretha Franklin and Stevie Wonder were scheduled to perform.
 Many other individuals were also expected to participate in the event, including members of the King family; civil rights leaders John Lewis, Jesse Jackson, and Andrew Young; actor Jamie Foxx; and filmmaker George Lucas.
 As many as 250,000 people were predicted to attend the dedication.

 In addition to the August 28 ceremony and concerts, an interfaith prayer service was scheduled to take place at the Washington National Cathedral on August 27, as well as a day-long youth event and gala/pre-dedication dinner at the Washington D.C.
 Convention Center, also on the 27th.
 However, the prayer service was moved to the Basilica of the National Shrine of the Immaculate Conception in northeast Washington after the 2011 Virginia earthquake damaged the Cathedral on August 23.

 Although the dedication ceremony did not take place on August 28, the memorial officially became a United States national park on that day.
 The National Park Service has administered the memorial since it opened, and assumes responsibility for the memorial's operation and maintenance.
 On August 28, Bob Vogel, superintendent of the National Mall and Memorial Parks unit of the National Park Service proclaimed:

 The rescheduled dedication on October 16 was a smaller affair than the one that organizers had planned for August 28.
-President Obama, First Lady Michelle Obama, Vice President Joe Biden, Congresswoman Nancy Pelosi, Congressman John Lewis, Congressman Elijah Cummings and former Congressman Walter E. Fauntroy were among the more than 10,000 people that attended the event, which occurred on a temperate day.
+President Obama, First Lady Michelle Obama, Vice President Joe Biden, Congresswoman Nancy Pelosi, Congressman John Lewis, Congressman Elijah Cummings and former Congressman Walter E. Fauntroy were among the more than 10,000 people who attended the event, which occurred on a temperate day.
 Obama gave a keynote address that linked the Civil Rights Movement to his own political struggles during the late-2000s recession.
 Jesse Jackson, Andrew Young, Al Sharpton and Martin Luther King III also spoke during the ceremony.
 Aretha Franklin, Stevie Wonder, Sheryl Crow, James Taylor, Jennifer Holliday and Sweet Honey in the Rock performed.